so-dang-cool/z/README.md

     conventions that already exist.
 A `Predicate` will have a `test` method, a `Consumer` will have an `accept` method, etc.

-_These and more examples can be found in the [Usage Examples](https://github.com/hiljusti/z/blob/HEAD/src/test/java/so/dang/cool/z/UsageExamples.java) in the project's tests._
+_More examples can be found in the [Usage Examples](https://github.com/hiljusti/z/blob/HEAD/src/test/java/so/dang/cool/z/UsageExamples.java) in the project's tests._